-Against state-of-art different LLMs (open-sourced or proprietary), a number of studies have evaluated their ability for program repairing.
-Julian Ar \textit{et al.} \cite{prenner2021automatic} explored the application of OpenAI's Codex model to the field of automatic program repair (APR), specifically its ability to locate and fix bugs in software.
-They used the QuixBugs benchmark (containing 40 bugs in Python and Java) to evaluate Codex's performance on the APR task.
-Though withou retraining, the performance of Codex exceeds many existing APR techniques.
-Dominik S \textit{et al.} \cite{sobania2023analysis} conducted a similar work with the previous one.
-They both tested LLM for automatic program repair on QuixBugs benchmark.
-In this work, ChatGPT is evaluated instead of Codex.
-Jan N \textit{et al.} \cite{52980} discussed the application of large language models, Gemini, in automating the repair of software vulnerabilities, especially for vulnerabilities found by the sanitizer tool in C/C++, Java, and Go code.
-The authors argue that while success rate may seem modest, it has the potential to save significant engineering effort over time.
-Jiaxin Y \textit{et al.} \cite{yu2024security} evaluated three LLMs: Gemini Pro, GPT-4, and GPT-3.5, on codes with identified security defects from real-world code reviews.
-The findings indicate that GPT-4 performs relatively better than the other models, but all LLMs exhibit significant room for improvement, particularly in terms of response conciseness, clarity, and accuracy.
-Chunqiu S \textit{et al.} \cite{xia2022practical} selected nine LLMs and compared them with traditional automated program repair methods, illustrating the superior performance of large language models in this field.
+\textbf{Evaluation of existing LLMs on program repairing.} For state-of-the-art LLMs (open-sourced or proprietary), many studies have evaluated their capabilities for program repairing. \cite{prenner2021automatic} explores the application of OpenAI's Codex to the field of automatic program repair (APR), specifically its ability to locate and fix bugs in software.
+They use the QuixBugs benchmark, which includes 40 bugs in Python and Java, to evaluate the effectiveness of Codex in APR tasks.
+Notably, Codex outperforms numerous existing APR methods even without retraining. \cite{sobania2023analysis} conducts similar work with the previous one.
+Both studies evaluate LLMs for automatic program repair on QuixBugs benchmark.
+In this work, ChatGPT is evaluated instead of Codex. \cite{52980} discusses the application of Gemini in automating the repair of software vulnerabilities, especially for vulnerabilities found by the sanitizer tool in C/C++, Java, and Go code.
+The authors argue that while the success rate seems low, it has the potential to significantly reduce engineering effort over time. \cite{yu2024security} evaluates the performance of three LLMs, Gemini Pro, GPT-4, and GPT-3.5, on codes with identified vulnerabilities from real-world code reviews.
+The findings indicate that GPT-4 outperforms the other models, but all LLMs have great potential, especially for conciseness, clarity, and accuracy of responses. \cite{xia2022practical} selects 9 LLMs and compare them with traditional automated program repair methods, demonstrating the superior effectiveness of LLMs in this field.